 The journey to design powerful surveys, analyze the data that they provide, and then to share the data to change healthcare delivery is worth taking.
 We are here to help.

-If you have any questions or would like to learn more about our patient survey and patient-reported outcomes solutions for clinical registries, contact me at firstname.lastname@example.org.
+If you have any questions or would like to learn more about our patient survey and patient-reported outcomes solutions for clinical registries, contact our team.

 Check out the following articles for more like this.